 Best Douro quintas to stay in near Pinhão

-If you have a car or are happy to spend most of your time on the wine estate enjoying the spectacular views, vineyard walks, bikes, restaurant, pool and other facilities, Quinta Nova Luxury Wine House would be the perfect place to stay, assuming you’re lucky enough to find availability.
+If you have a car or are happy to spend most of your time on the wine estate enjoying the spectacular views, vineyard walks, bikes, restaurant, pool and other facilities, this 5-star wine house would be the perfect place to stay, assuming you’re lucky enough to find availability.
 They offer transfers to the train station if you’re coming without a car.
 Check availability and prices

 If you want to stay in an ecological reserve, Quinta do Tedo is the right option for you.
 Overlooking the Douro and Tedo rivers, this property offers several activities such as biking, hiking, canoeing and bird watching.
 It also offers popular tours and wine & olive oil tastings for guests and day visitors.
 The onsite bistro offers delicious local food washed down with wine from the quinta and the Douro region.
 Book the perfect room for you

-Quinta Manhas Douro offers splendid views of the surrounding Douro wine region landscape.
+This Quinta offers splendid views of the surrounding Douro wine region landscape.
 Close to the hilltop village of Provosende and within a short drive of Pinhão and the town of Sabrosa and their respective restaurants and markets.
-This quinta combines relaxation and tranquillity with a convenient base for exploring, if you have a car.
-Check availability and read reviews
+This quinta combines relaxation and tranquillty with a convenient base for exploring, if you have a car.
+Check availability and read reviews.

-The new 4-star Ventozelo Hotel & Quinta offers a range of facilities (including a restaurant and a seasonal outdoor swimming pool) with a choice of stylish and cosy accommodation to suit a range of needs.
-Choose a room with a river view.
+This wonderful 4-star hotel offers a range of facilities (including a restaurant and a seasonal outdoor swimming pool) with a choice of stylish and cosy accommodation to suit a range of needs.
+Choose a room with a river view

 Best Douro Valley hotels and guesthouses near Pinhão